 STATUTORY AUTHORITY: KRS 142.363(3), 194A.030(2), 194A.050(1), 205.520(3)

 NECESSITY, FUNCTION, AND CONFORMITY: The Cabinet for Health and Family Services, Department for Medicaid Services has responsibility to administer the Medicaid Program.
 KRS 205.520(3) authorizes the cabinet by administrative regulation, to comply with any requirement that may be imposed, or opportunity presented, by federal law for the provision of medical assistance to Kentucky's indigent citizenry.
-This administrative regulation establishes the method for determining amounts payable by the Medicaid Program for nursing facility services provided by an intermediate care facility for individuals with mental retardation or a developmental disability, a dually-licensed pediatric facility, an institution for mental diseases, or a nursing facility with an all-inclusive rate unit.
+This administrative regulation establishes the method for determining amounts payable by the Medicaid Program for nursing facility services provided by an intermediate care facility for individuals with an intellectual mental retardation or a developmental disability, a dually-licensed pediatric facility, an institution for mental diseases, or a nursing facility with an all-inclusive rate unit.

 Section 1.
 Definitions.
 (1) "Allowable cost" means that portion of a facility's cost which may be allowed by the department in establishing the reimbursement rate.